knockout/knockout/documentation/foreach-binding.md

     <td data-bind="text: $data.firstName"></td>

 ... but you don't have to, because `firstName` will be evaluated within the context of `$data` by default anyway.
+If the items in the array are observables, `$data` will refer to the value of each observable.
+To refer to the observable itself, use `$rawData`.

 ### Note 2: Using $index, $parent, and other context properties